PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/PokemonSettings.md

 ### Egg Fetch Extra Line:

 Check this box if fetching eggs from the daycare lady requires an extra line of text.
-This applies to Japanese (and possibily others).
+This applies to Japanese, Italian (and possibily others).

 ### Fetch Egg Mash Delay: